-For additional information, please refer to the Test performance section and see our Analytic Validation.
+For additional information, please refer to the Test performance section.

-The Blueprint Genetics hypertrophic cardiomyopathy (HCM) panel covers classical genes associated with RCM, obstructive HCM, hypertrophic cardiomyopathy (HCM) and cardiomagaly.
 The genes on the panel have been carefully selected based on scientific literature, mutation databases and our experience.

-Our panels are sliced from our high-quality whole exome sequencing data.
-Please see our sequencing and detection performance table for different types of alterations at the whole exome level (Table).
+Our panels are sectioned from our high-quality, clinical grade NGS assay.
+Please see our sequencing and detection performance table for details regarding our ability to detect different types of alterations (Table).

 |Sensitivity % (TP/(TP+FN)||Specificity %|

-|Single nucleotide variants||99.65% (412,456/413,893)||>99.9999%|
+|Single nucleotide variants||99.89% (99,153/99,266)||>99.9999%|

 |Insertions, deletions and indels by sequence analysis|